ept/blog/src/student-projects.md

 parties.
 The goal of this project is to benchmark these algorithms, and to compare their trade-offs in terms of performance, security, and other characteristics.

 **Formalising Git merge**.
 Level: MPhil/PhD.
-Status: one project in progress
+Status: one project completed, more possible

 Even though huge numbers of people use Git every day, and many have a rough idea of how it works internally, there are some parts of it that very few people really understand.
 One such dark corner